Wise International Money Transfer: Complete Guide for 2026

 Wise is not the right tool for every situation, and being clear about that is more useful to you than a blanket endorsement.

-The destination country isn't supported: Wise operates in 160+ countries, but not universally.
+The destination country isn't supported.
+Wise operates in 160 or more countries but not universally.
+Cuba, for example, is not supported due to US sanctions.
 Check the Wise website for current coverage before assuming your destination is included.

-Your account gets flagged for compliance review: New accounts or transfers that fall outside typical patterns can trigger compliance holds.
+Your account gets flagged for compliance review.
+New accounts or transfers that fall outside typical patterns can trigger compliance holds.
 These are standard practice across all regulated money transfer services, but they can delay access to funds temporarily.
-If you're sending an unusually large first transfer or funding a transfer from a new payment method, build in some buffer time.
+If you're sending an unusually large first transfer or funding from a new payment method, build in some buffer time.

 No single provider wins every use case.
-Here's a quick positioning guide to help you choose the right tool for your specific transfer.
+Here's a quick positioning guide.

 Wise vs. your bank: Banks are slower, more expensive, and less transparent on fees and exchange rates.
 For most everyday international transfers, Wise wins on cost and speed.